fossabot/uploadcare-uploader/README.md

 ## Security issues

-If you think you ran into something in Uploadcare libraries which might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.
+If you think you ran into something in Uploadcare libraries which might have security implications, drop us a line at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.

-We'll contact you personally in a short time to fix an issue through co-op and prior to any public disclosure.
+We’ll contact you personally in a short time to fix an issue through co-op and prior to any public disclosure.

 ## Feedback